Perforated baton

+In archaeology, a perforated baton, bâton de commandement or bâton percé is a type of artefact from prehistoric Europe made from antler, which probably served many functions such as being used as a spear-thrower, in rope-making, and ceremonial and other uses.

-Perforated baton, bâton de commandement or bâton percé are names given by archaeologists to a type of particular prehistoric artifact from Prehistoric Europe, whose function remains debated.
-The name bâtons de commandement ("batons of command") was the name first applied to the class of artifacts, but it makes an assumption of function, as a ceremonial object or insignia held by leaders.
+The name bâtons de commandement ("batons of command") was the name first applied to the class of artefacts, but it makes an assumption of function, as a ceremonial object or insignia held by leaders.
 The name bâton percé, meaning "pierced rod", or "perforated baton" (the term used by the British Museum) is a more recent term, and is descriptive of form rather than any presumed function.

-Many are decorated with carved or engraved animals, and the most usual explanation of their use is that they were used for straightening spears and arrows, and as spear-throwers.
+Many are decorated with carved or engraved animals, and recently the most usual explanation of their use is that they were used for straightening spears and arrows, and as spear-throwers.
+Originally they were thought by many to be a symbolic attribute of authority.

 Description and function

-Bâtons percés are made from a length of antler with a round hole made in one end, and often have abstract or animal designs etched into them (such as horses).
-They have been found at Aurignacian and Magdalenian sites of the Upper Paleolithic in Europe, with examples dating from 23–12,000 years ago.
+Bâtons percés are made from a length of antler, or ivory, with at least one round hole typically made at one end.
+They often have abstract or animal designs etched into them (such as horses).
+They have been found at Aurignacian and Magdalenian sites of the Upper Paleolithic in Europe, with examples dating from 35–12,000 years ago.
 They have a joint at one end, often forming a T or Y shape, but always with a swelling of the antler at that end.
 There is a circular hole drilled through the antler just below the swelling or joint, and often a smaller second hole nearby on the shaft.
 Typical examples range from 6 to 8 inches (15 to 20 cm) in length.
 One unusual bone baton from le Souci, Lalinde has a row of eight holes of different sizes.

 The purpose of the bâton percé was originally thought to be as a symbol of power or status, hence the early name bâton de commandement, or rod of command, given by Louis Laurent Gabriel de Mortillet.
 This interpretation is now thought unlikely; one French archaeologist wrote derisively of the name summoning up the image of "an aged general... directing... an assault on a mammoth".
 Other interpretations include: